romainx/panorama/README.md

 ## Functional overview

 Produce statistics based on posts metadata and display them by using several charts.
-A set of data can only be displayed by a defined set of renderers rendering charts.
 The mapping between data and renderers is done by configuration.

 Metadata data used: